 There’s a saying that Matanzas is the Athens of Cuba, with its many generations of great literary and cultural minds.
 There is another saying that the city is the Venice of Cuba, because of it’s many rivers and subsequent bridges.
 So why does it get passed over so often by visitors to the island for other more distant cities and towns?

-The references to ancient Greece and Italy seem to have arisen organically, but they have the faint echo of an era when western tourism was in its infancy and perhaps comparisons to romantic locales in Europe were being promoted by an industry looking to create an enticing image out of a city that better known for what it wasn’t than what it was.
+The references to ancient Greece and Italy seem to have arisen organically, but they have the faint echo of an era when western tourism was in its infancy and comparisons to Europe were part of creating an enticing image out of a city that was better known for what it wasn’t than what it was.
 Matanzas, after all, was not Varadero, the gleaming 20 kilometer strip of beaches and hotels that sat 20 miles east, and it was certainly not Havana, the by far more dynamic and multifaceted capital city just two hours by car to the west.

-Flanked by these two more obvious and attractive neigbors, Matanzas lacks excitement — the large percentage of locals who earn decent wages performing and working at hotels in Varadero takes a toll on the local nightlife, garnering them a reputation as people who work too hard to have the energy to do anything fun in their time off.
-The city has centuries of history deserving of celebration: it was the birthplace of the Afro-Cuban heritage societies of the island (the most well known being Abakuá and Palo Monte), which were central to the shaping of Cuba’s history and contemoprary national identity.
+Flanked by these two more obvious and attractive neighbors, Matanzas lacks their dynamism — the large percentage of locals who earn a living performing and working at hotels in Varadero takes a toll on the local nightlife, garnering them a reputation as people who work too hard to have the energy to do anything fun in their time off.
+By contrast, the city’s history anything but dull: it was the birthplace of the Afro-Cuban heritage societies of the island (the most well known being Abakuá and Palo Monte), which were central to the shaping of Cuba’s history and contemporary national identity.
 It is home to a long list of Cuban poets, writers, musicians, and artists who have found fame on and off the island.
-But it has history to contend with, as one of the biggest slave trading ports in the Caribbean, and the inhuman mechanism that fed the demands of the sugar industry which so dominated the economy in the fertile valleys of this province.
-The city’s prominence was derived directly from it’s abhorrent past, complicating it’s attractiveness to the foreign visitor in search of a placid tropical escape, but it’s this complexity that makes it worth visiting.
+But it also has history to contend with, as one of the biggest slave trading ports in the Caribbean and a manifestation of the inhuman mechanism that fed the demands of the sugar industry which so dominated the economy in the fertile valleys of the greater province.
+The city’s prominence was derived directly from it’s abhorrent past, complicating it’s narrative to the visitor in search of a placid tropical escape.
+But it’s this complexity, in my view, that makes it worth visiting.

 Today, Matanzas is a dense grid of mostly two story colonial homes situated between the Río San Juan and the Río Yumurí, with newer residential sections of houses and apartment buildings running along the coastline to the north and east.
 Downtown is centered around an impressive colonial square (Parque de la Libertad) and pedestrian mall with shops, including a handmade book publisher called Ediciones La Vigía, and lots of locals on foot.
 It’s situated at the most inner point of a deep, curved bay and extends out along the coastline to the north and east and up into the hills at it’s furthest reaches to the south.